 Dr. Edward Montgomery became the ninth president of Western Michigan University on Aug.
 1, 2017.
 He came to WMU from Georgetown University, where he had served as founding dean and professor of economics at the McCourt School of Public Policy.

-Since beginning as president, he has launched initiatives focused on student success, revitalizing the South Campus neighborhood, the development of a new budget model impacting all areas of campus, and the implementation of the revised core curriculum, WMU Essential Studies (WES).
+Since beginning as president, he has launched initiatives focused on student success, revitalizing the South Campus neighborhood, the development of a new budget model impacting all areas of campus, and the implementation of the revised core curriculum, WMU Essential Studies.
 As part of his commitment to helping students complete their studies, Montgomery implemented a targeted grant program to assist financially at-risk students.
+In June 2021 he made the groundbreaking announcement that Western had received a $550 million donation--the largest ever made for a public university--called the Empowering Futures Gift.
+This gift will allow Western to elevate its already strong work as an engine of social mobility for generations to come.

 Montgomery earned a bachelor's degree in economics, with honors, from Pennsylvania State University and both master's and doctoral degrees in economics from Harvard University.
 In 2011, he was elected a fellow of the National Academy of Public Administration and was selected for induction to the American Academy of Arts and Sciences in 2019 in recognition of his outstanding contributions to the academy and the field of public affairs.